-In applying consequences for unacceptable student behavior, the individual circumstances and actions of the student and the needs and rights of school community members will be considered at all times.
+In applying consequences for unacceptable student behavior, the individual circumstances and actions of the student and the needs and rights of school community members will be considered.
 Indooroopilly applies a range of consequences that are aligned with Department of Education's Student Code of Conduct.
 Consequences are applied to: